quixio/quix-streams/docs/python-setup.md

-## Create New Python Environment
+## Create new Python environment

-It’s good practice to use a python virtual environment and it is doubly true when using the Quix streaming library.
-The library currently relies on some dll redirecting, which is achieved by adding a file to your python environment.
-This is done automatically, but if you have other python application(s)/package(s) that also rely on similar redirection then a virtual environment is advised.
+It’s good practice to use a Python virtual environment, especially when using the Quix streaming library.
+The library currently relies on some DLL redirecting, which is achieved by adding a file to your Python environment.
+This is done automatically, but if you have other Python application(s)/package(s) that also rely on similar redirection, then a virtual environment is advised.

 === "MacOS"